 Homemade Ornaments for Charity

-Families can come together to make attractive Christmas ornaments to donate to local charity tree trimmings, such as hospices, hospitals, nursing homes, retirement centers, churches, and community centers.
+Families come together to make attractive Christmas ornaments to donate to local charity tree trimmings, such as hospices, hospitals, nursing homes, retirement centers, churches, and community centers.
 After participating in the tree trimming, families return to your home for a pot luck meal.

 Visit Children in Hospital